Friday, July 6, 2012

 D.I.Y- Giant Wooden Spool Chair

-When I saw these spools I knew I wanted to make a chair of sorts, so I went off to the local fabric store and bought some staples and some clearance fabric -1 1/4 yard-, to be exact.
-I already had a staple gun, black gloss paint, a paint roller and sand paper and that made this project fairly inexpensive.
-I stopped off at the local dollar store to buy one of those cushioned, foam covers for a bed.
-They didn't have a queen size so I had to buy two twin ones.
-I actually bought them separately and went back for the second one when I realized one would not be enough padding.
+When I saw the spools I knew I wanted to make a chair and off I went off to the local fabric store where I bought some staples and clearance fabric (1 1/4 yard, to be exact).
+I already had a few supplies on hand: a staple gun, black gloss paint, a paint roller and sand paper, which made this project fairly inexpensive.

 I used the sander to keep the spool from rolling down the driveway

-The raw edges- not pretty
+The raw edges—not pretty

 Trash to Treasure, baby!